aws-samples/aws-kms-xks-proxy/README.md

 Specify the configuration file path, such as `/var/local/xks-proxy/.secret/settings.toml`, by setting the environment variable `XKS_PROXY_SETTINGS_TOML`.

-See the `xks-axum/configuration` folders for some sample configuraions for various HSM's such as `Thales Luna HSM`, `AWS CloudHSM` and `SoftHSMv2`.
+See the `xks-axum/configuration` folders for some sample configuraions for various HSM's such as `Thales Luna HSM`, `Entrust nShield HSM`, `AWS CloudHSM` and `SoftHSMv2`.

 ### Manage `xks-proxy` as a systemd unit